saitaiky/notebook/docs/docs/cloud-computing/aws/development/cloudformation.md

 ### S3

-The template above creates a bucket as a website.
+- The template above creates a bucket as a website.
 The AccessControl property is set to the canned ACL PublicRead (public read permissions are required for buckets set up for website hosting).

-Because this bucket resource has a DeletionPolicy attribute set to Retain, AWS CloudFormation will not delete this bucket when it deletes the stack.
+- Because this bucket resource has a DeletionPolicy attribute set to Retain, AWS CloudFormation will not delete this bucket when it deletes the stack.
+- When run from AWS CLI, URL of the website hosted on S3 will be displayed as output.
 The Output section uses `Fn::GetAtt` to retrieve the WebsiteURL attribute and DomainName attribute of the S3Bucket resource.

 ```
 AWSTemplateFormatVersion: 2010-09-09